|b. Gelsa to Moe (closure)

 P1: Ascend this corner at challenging 5.8.
-Once you get to the roof, place pro (usually a fixed wire here), traverse out right, and get horizontal.
+Once you get to the roof, place pro (sometimes a fixed wire here), traverse out right, and get horizontal.
 A long reach will get you through it.
-Rap from a fixed anchor above.
+Rap from a fixed anchor above, or use the Birdland bolt anchor directly to the right.

 |By Rodrigo Cid|